PyIRoGlass Documentation

 # https://astrofrog.github.io/py4sci/_static/Practice%20Problem%20-%20Monte-Carlo%20Error%20Propagation%20-%20Sample%20Solution.html

-PyIRoGlass.calculate_concentrations(Volatile_PH, composition, thickness, export_path, N=500000, T=25, P=1)[source]
+PyIRoGlass.calculate_concentrations(Volatile_PH, chemistry, thickness, export_path, N=500000, T=25, P=1, model='LS', ignore_NIR=False)[source]

-The calculate_concentrations function calculates the concentrations and uncertainties of volatile components (H2O peak (3550 cm^-1), molecular H2O peak (1635 cm^-1), and carbonate peaks (1515 and 1430 cm^-1) in a glass sample based on peak height data, sample composition, and wafer thickness.
+The calculate_concentrations function calculates the concentrations and uncertainties of volatile components (H2O peak (3550 cm^-1), molecular H2O peak (1635 cm^-1), and carbonate peaks (1515 and 1430 cm^-1) in a glass sample based on peak height data, sample chemistry, and wafer thickness.
 This function uses the Beer-Lambert law for absorbance to estimate concentrations and applies Monte Carlo simulations to quantify uncertainties.
 It iteratively adjusts for the effect of water content on glass density to improve accuracy.

 Parameters: